arfct/mizaru/README.md

+# 🙈 Mizaru
-# 🙈 mizaru - Headlessly capture keyboard input and send it to your email.
+*Blindly capture keyboard input and send it to your email.*

 ## Setup: